Getting your Trinity Audio player ready... |

 KEY FACT:

-Now that we know the major aspects of the SAT that will stay the same, let’s talk about the major SAT changes on the digital test.
+Now that we know which major aspects of the SAT have stayed the same, let’s talk about the major SAT changes on the digital test.

-The most obvious change associated with the new SAT format is that the test will no longer be on paper (unless you’re receiving paper testing accommodations).
+The most obvious change associated with the test format is that it’s no longer on paper (unless you’re receiving paper testing accommodations).
 So, no more filling in bubbles with a pencil.

-Instead, you’ll take the test on a desktop or laptop computer, Chromebook, or iPad.
-In fact, you’ll have the option to take the SAT online either on a school-owned device or your own device.
-Furthermore, you’ll be able to use a device that operates on either a Windows or Mac system.
-You will not, however, be able to take the SAT on a cell phone.
+Instead, you take the test on a desktop or laptop computer, Chromebook, or iPad.
+In fact, you have the option to take the SAT online, either on a school-owned device or your own.
+Furthermore, you can use a device that operates on either a Windows or a Mac operating system.
+You cannot, however, take the SAT on a cell phone.

 KEY FACT: